Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: Introduction

 \section{Introduction}

-We consider the scheduling of Lu-Kumar networks \cite{LK91}, \cite{dai99}.
+We consider the scheduling of multiclass queueing networks \cite{LK91}, \cite{dai99}.
 These are queueing networks with disjoint groups of queues that cannot be scheduled simultaneously.
-MaxWeight scheduling, proposed in \cite{TE92}, is known to be throughput optimal for these networks.
+MaxWeight scheduling, proposed in \cite{TE92,DL05}, is known to be throughput-optimal for these networks.
 However, MaxWeight scheduling suffers from high complexity and also dependency on the knowledge of all of the service rates, queue lengths, and routing probabilities.
-A natural low complexity scheduling algorithm is longest-queue (LQ) scheduling, studied in \cite{TE92a}, \cite{Mc95} and \cite{DW06}, which we discuss in this paper in details.
+A natural low complexity scheduling algorithm is longest-queue (LQ) scheduling, studied in \cite{TE92a}, \cite{Mc95} and \cite{DW06}, which we discuss in this paper in detail.

 In general, we know that the utilization being less than one for each server is necessary but not sufficient for the stability of a queueing network.
 This condition specifies that work arrives at each server at rate less than one.
 In \cite{LK91}, Lu and Kumar provided an example of a network (Figure \ref{fig0}) with priority scheduling that is unstable despite satisfying the utilization condition.
+The priority is given to queue 2 in group 1 and to queue 3 in group 2.
 To see this, assume that $\mu_1 > \mu_3$ and $\mu_4 > \mu_2$ and that queue 3 is initially empty while queue 2 is not.
 Group 1 serves queue 2, so that queue 1 is not served and queue 3 remains empty.
 Eventually, queue 2 becomes empty and queues 1 and 3 get served until queue 3 becomes empty (because $\mu_1 > \mu_3$).
 At that time, queues 4 and 2 get served, until queue 2 becomes empty (because $\mu_4 > \mu_2$).
 Thus, queues 2 and 3 are never served together.
 Consequently, they form a virtual group and the system cannot be stable unless the utilization of that virtual group is less than one, which is an additional condition not implied by the original utilization condition.
+The notion of virtual group was introduced in \cite{DV00}.
+For more details about the proofs, see Lemma 4.1.2 in \cite{dai99}.

-If priority is given to the last buffer in each station (queues $2$ and $4$), the network is stable.
-It is shown in \cite{KM95, dai99} that, for a re-entrant line, the last-buffer-first-serve discipline with pre-emption is throughput optimal.
+If priority is given to the last buffer in each group (queues $2$ and $4$) or first buffer in each group (queues $1$ and $3$), the network is stable.
+It is shown in \cite{DW96, KK96, KM95} that, for a re-entrant line, the last-buffer-first-serve and first-buffer-first-serve discipline with pre-emption is throughput-optimal.